 Is there anything that can cause a bigger debate than the best place to eat in your town or city?
-If there is, we don’t know about it.
+If there is, we don’t know about it (or talk about it – at least this debate is fun!)

 Thrillist recently published its Top 50 Essential Restaurants Every American Should Visit list – a treasure trove of American dining experiences that you should make sure to add to that ever-growing must-eat list.
 While you might think this means a list of high-end, totally out-of-budget restaurants, you’d be wrong.
 While some are expensive, many fall into the “sandwich you can’t miss” or “to-die-for BBQ” categories.